Skip to main content

 By application domain:

-• Game playing and Atari (MuZero, EfficientZero, SimPLe, IRIS, DIAMOND): The most well-benchmarked domain, with standardized evaluation protocols (Atari 100k, which limits the agent to 100k environment steps -- approximately 2 hours of real-time play) and clear comparison across methods.
-The Atari 100k benchmark has driven rapid progress: from SimPLe's median human-normalized score of 0.44 (2020) to DreamerV3's 1.19 (2023) to DIAMOND's 1.46 (2024).
+• Game playing and Atari (MuZero (Schrittwieser et al., 2020), EfficientZero (Ye et al., 2021), SimPLe (Kaiser et al., 2020), IRIS (Micheli et al., 2023), DIAMOND (Alonso et al., 2024)): The most well-benchmarked domain, with standardized evaluation protocols (Atari 100k, which limits the agent to 100k environment steps; with the standard frame-skip of 4, this corresponds to 400k game frames, approximately 2 hours of real-time play) and clear comparison across methods.
+The Atari 100k benchmark has driven rapid progress: comparing mean human-normalized scores, from SimPLe's approximately 0.35 (Kaiser et al., 2020) to DreamerV3's approximately 1.12 (Hafner et al., 2023) to DIAMOND's 1.46 (Alonso et al., 2024).

 • Continuous control and robotics (Dreamer series, TD-MPC, DayDreamer): Control tasks requiring precise physical prediction, from locomotion to manipulation.
-DayDreamer (Wu et al., 2023) demonstrated that DreamerV2 can learn real-world robotic locomotion and manipulation from scratch, learning to walk in 1 hour of real interaction -- a landmark result for sample-efficient real-world RL.
+DayDreamer (Wu et al., 2023) demonstrated that DreamerV2 can learn real-world robotic locomotion and manipulation from scratch, learning to walk in 1 hour of real interaction, a landmark result for sample-efficient real-world RL.

 • Reasoning and language-grounded dynamics (Dynalang, WorldGPT, LLM-as-world-model): Connecting world models to language understanding, enabling compositional reasoning about dynamics.
 Dynalang (Xiang et al., 2024) trains a multimodal world model on language and visual observations jointly, enabling the agent to follow language instructions and reason about linguistically described goals.